dsc-courses/dsc106-2025-wi/labs/lab08/index.md

     itemsContainer.selectAll('div').remove();
     const endIndex = Math.min(startIndex + VISIBLE_COUNT, commits.length);
     let newCommitSlice = commits.slice(startIndex, endIndex);
+    // TODO: how should we update the scatterplot (hint: it's just one function call) ...
     // Re-bind the commit data to the container and represent each using a div itemsContainer.selectAll('div')
                   .data(newCommitSlice)
                   .enter()
                   .append('div')
-                  ... // TODO: what should we include here?
+                  ... // TODO: what should we include here? (read the next step) .style('position', 'absolute')
-                  .style('position', 'absolute')
                   .style('top', (_, idx) => `${idx * ITEM_HEIGHT}px`)
 }